-We have a history of losses and we cannot be certain that we will sustain profitability in the future.
+We cannot be certain that we will sustain profitability in the future.

-We incurred net losses of \$28.2 million and \$21.4 million for fiscal 2013 and 2014, respectively, and the first fiscal year where we were profitable was fiscal 2015, achieving a net profit of \$21.1 million.
+We incurred net losses of \$21.4 million for fiscal 2014, and we achieved a net profit of \$21.1 million and \$76.6 million in fiscal 2015 and 2016, respectively.
 We expect to incur additional costs and expenses related to the continued development and expansion of our business, including in connection with marketing and developing our products, expanding into new product markets and geographies, maintaining and enhancing our research and development operations and hiring additional personnel.
 In addition, as a public company, we incur significant additional legal, accounting and other expenses that we did not incur as a private company.
 We do not know whether our revenues will grow rapidly enough to absorb these costs, and our limited operating history makes it difficult to assess the extent of these expenses or their impact on our results of operations.